 Use this designation to note quantitative type courses.
 Below are course examples that may be considered as quantitative to meet the CADR requirement.

-StatisticsBridge to College MathematicsOther Math-based quantitative courses (including statistics, Advanced level of applied math, or math-based career & technical courses)AP Computer ScienceOther algebra-based science courses (e.g., chemistry or PhysicsPhysics
+Statistics Other Math-based quantitative courses (including statistics, AP Computer Science Advanced level of applied math, or math-based career & technical courses) Other algebra-based science courses (e.g., chemistry or Physics